-If you’ve ever tried to create a fitness routine, you know that one of the most challenging parts is actually creating a routine.
+Time management is a frustrating part of managing life and one of the most challenging parts is actually creating a fitness routine.

 After all, we have busy schedules, and it’s tough to make time for workouts.
 Even when we schedule workouts, it can feel challenging to stick to a workout calendar without other things getting in the way.
 It can also be tough to break through your personal barriers and make fitness a priority.